MuditNautiyal-21/MuditNautiyal-21/README.md

 ## 🧠 About Me

-I’m a Data Science graduate student at the University at Buffalo with a foundation in enterprise-scale data automation (HCL Technologies), and a passion for building interpretable machine learning solutions.
+I’m a Data Science graduate student at the University at Buffalo with a foundation in enterprise-scale data automation (HCL Technologies) and a passion for building interpretable machine learning solutions.

 My work spans:

-- 🔍 Fraud Detection with Unsupervised ML
+- 🔐 Fraud Detection with Unsupervised ML
 - 📈 Time Series Forecasting with Holt-Winters, ARIMA, SARIMA
 - 📊 Exploratory Data Analysis and SQL-backed dashboards
 - 📦 Deployable, well-documented GitHub repositories